bferg314/posh/README.md

 # How to configure PowerShell
 I have been using PowerShell daily for a while now, and here are the basic configurations for a fresh Win 10 build.

-## Laying the groundwork
-Do all of this in Windows PowerShell, then you can switch to the console front end of your choice.
-I have been using the [Windows Terminal Preview](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701), and enjoy it so far.
-Prettier and simpler than cmder.

 ### Enable remote signed
 ```powershell
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser